 Despite having arguably the loosest ties to the larger X-Men film franchise, Deadpool is one of the most successful and beloved entries in the series.
 A true labor of love for star Ryan Reynolds, Deadpool took nearly a decade to make it to the screen, but when it finally did, it paid dividends.

 With a story just deep enough to allow Reynolds’ Wade Wilson to chew through bullets, bad guys, and scenery alike, tightly focused action, and a wicked sense of humor, Deadpool had everything fans of the character and of the franchise could want.

 Bridging the gap between the soft-reboot of X-Men: First Class and director Bryan Singer’s previous X-Men films, Days of Future Past struck a perfect balance between the team’s film continuity and the comic books they originated from.
-Led by powerhouse performances from Hugh Jackman, Michael Fassbender, James McAvoy, and Patrick Stewart, Days of Future Past set up a promising future for the core X-Men films that has yet to be fully capitalized on.
+Led by powerhouse performances from Hugh Jackman, Michael Fassbender, James McAvoy, and Patrick Stewart, Days of Future Past set up a promising future for the core X-Men films that Fox is still capitalizing on.

 6 of 13